vaniyashahbaz/SkinMeta/README.md

 ## License

-This project was developed for academic purposes as part of a Software Engineering course.
+This project was developed for academic purposes as part of AI course.